Building For Success: The D63 Master Plan

-- Stevenson, Nelson, and Apollo Elementary Schools no longer have adequate capacity for the range of programs they offer, because capacity standards vary based on student, school, and community need.
+- Stevenson, Nelson, and Apollo Elementary Schools no longer had the adequate capacity for the range of programs they offer, because capacity standards vary based on student, school, and community need.

-- Conversely, Washington Elementary is underutilized; enrollment has been steadily decreasing, dropping to approximately 270 students this year.
+- Conversely, Washington Elementary was underutilized; enrollment has been steadily decreasing, dropping to approximately 270 students by the 2018-2019 school year.

-- There is limited space to expand the Dual Language Program beyond grades K-4.
+- There was limited space to expand the Dual Language Program.

-In July 2015, the District launched a facilities utilization study to assess how best to address these challenges.
+In July 2015, the District launched a facility utilization study to assess how best to address these challenges.
 Specifically, the study detailed options for: